nikolainobadi/SwiftRESTKit/README.md

 ## About This Project

+SwiftRESTKit was created as part of a personal effort to review REST fundamentals before starting a new engineering apprenticeship.
+It helped reinforce practical concepts like request construction, HTTP methods, and header management while building a reusable, testable foundation for future networking work.

-**SwiftRESTKit** was created to reduce boilerplate in network layer setup across iOS/macOS Swift projects.
-It emphasizes readability, testability, and Swift-native design patterns.
+The project emphasizes readability, modularity, and Swift-native design patterns.

 ## Contributing